Common Law Notice: A Complete Guide for Canadian Employers

 Fast forward to the 1800s, and the concept of a one-year contract was introduced in the British Agricultural revolution, requiring a notice length equal to the period of the remaining contract.
 As the legal system has evolved over time, one-year contracts have been replaced with contracts with no end date.
 Today, most employees in Canada are employed under indefinite employment contracts.

 In 1960, a groundbreaking case for determining criteria for common law notice was set out under the Ontario High Court of Justice in Bardal v.
-The Globe & Mail Ltd. The case established that each case needed to be addressed individually, with factors such as length of employment, the employee’s age, character of employment, and availability of similar employment in regards to the training and qualification of the employee.
+The Globe & Mail Ltd. The case established that each case needed to be addressed individually, with factors such as length of employment, the employee’s age, character of employment, and availability of similar employment in regard to the training and qualification of the employee.

 Have questions about common law notice?